Loading...

 Employee Information

-This section identifies the employee and ties the withholding election to the correct payroll record.
+This section identifies the employee so payroll can match the withholding election to the correct record.

 • Employee ID (required)

-This section captures the core withholding choice that drives how federal tax is calculated.
+This section captures the core filing choices that determine how federal withholding should be calculated.

-Only select if you meet the IRS exemption requirements.
+Only select if you meet IRS exemption requirements.

 Dependents and Credits

-This section records dependent-related credits that can reduce withholding when the employee qualifies.
+This section records dependent-related information and other credits that may affect withholding amounts.

-Enter the total amount of dependent credits you are claiming, if applicable.
+Enter the total amount of other credits, if applicable.

 Additional Withholding Adjustments